tducasse/react-component-boilerplate/README.md

 Begin by editing the _package.json_ file:

-* name: This is the name you will use to download your component on npm once it's published.
+* name: This is the name you will use to download your library on npm once it's published.
 This has to be unique in the npm world.
-* description: Describe what your component does.
+* description: Describe what your library does.
 * author: Replace my name and email with yours!
-* repository: Change this to the github repository you will push your component to.
+* repository: Change this to the github repository you will push your library to.

-### Building the component
+### Building the library

-Build your new component in the `lib/` folder, and make sure you export it in `lib/index.js`.
+Build your new components in the `lib/` folder, and make sure you export them in `lib/index.js`.

 A component called `MyComponent` is provided as an example.